 It feels comfy, although the metal band nipped at my long wrist hairs.
 A leather band comes packed in the box, and looks smart, but the steel band -- which used to come packed in but now (after a price cut to $199) costs $20 extra -- is worth the upgrade.
 It makes the watch shower-friendly, because you're not going to want to get that leather band wet.

 The screen looks great in daylight and at night

-Bright colored smartwatch displays like the Galaxy Gear and others may seem like a good idea at first, but they shut off to conserve energy.
-The Pebble's "e-paper" black-and-white screen stays active all the time.
+Bright colored smartwatch displays like those on Android Wear and others may look nicer, but they shut off to conserve energy.
+The Pebble's black-and-white display stays active all the time.
 It's not like e-ink, exactly, but it's more crisp and vivid in everyday light than the average LCD.
-The flat Gorilla Glass panel on top helps reduce glare, too, unlike the curved scratch-prone plastic of the original Pebble.
-A side button adds backlighting at night, or you can shake your wrist to light up the screen.
+The flat Gorilla Glass panel on top helps reduce glare, too, unlike the curved scratch-prone plastic of the original Pebble (it can still scratch, but not as easily).
+A side button adds backlighting at night, or you can shake your wrist to light up the screen, a really clever touch.